staabm/staabm.github.io/_posts/2023-10-30-phpstan-filter-baseline.md

 Now you can trigger your regular `vendor/bin/phpstan analyze` command which no longer ignores the filtered errors.
 That way you can work on the problems as you are used to based on PHPStan result list.

-Alternatively to `--exclude` you can also use `--include` to filter the baseline list.
+Alternatively to `--exclude` you can also use `--include` to filter the baseline.
 This might be useful if you want to further process the filtered error list in a separate tool.

 ## filter keys